drmohundro/drmohundro.github.io/_posts/2014-04-01-adoption-and-my-second-daughter.markdown

 ---
+layout: post
-title: Adoption and My Second Daughter!
+title: "Adoption and My Second Daughter!"
 date: 2014/04/01
+category: blog
+---

 Last year at DevLink, I can clearly recall sitting in a session about Durandal and John Papa's Hot Towel VS template.
 My friend Michael Johnson was speaking.
 I was sitting two or three rows from the back because the room had filled up pretty quickly.